angus6291/COMP2113-Project/README.md

 Concept: mixing 'guessing random number' and 'bingo' games

-The grid size of the 'bingo' board will be 3x3 or 4x4 (if the grid size includes 5x5, we are afraid the game will take too long).
+The grid of the 'bingo' board will be a 3x3 grid (if 4x4, 5x5 or larger grid sizes are included, we are afraid the game will take too long).

-A player will need to choose the grid size first (by inputting character '3' or character '4'), and then play a round of the game 'guessing random number'.
+A player will need to press 'N' to start the main game.
 (If the player has already had a game playing beforehand, press 'L' then the saved game will be reloaded.)
 If the player enters other integers, the player will be asked to re-enter the input to choose the grid size again.
 When playing the game of 'guessing random number', if the player has chosen 3x3 grid, the player will have 7 chances to guess the number.
 If the player has chosen 4x4 grid, the player will have 12 chances.
 (WARNING: YOU CANNOT SAVE YOUR PROGRESS OF THE 'GUESSING RANDOM NUMBER' GAME.)

-If the player chooses 3x3 grid, a vector v (i.e. remaining numbers that are not guessed) = {1, 2, 3, 4, 5, 6, 7, 8, 9} will be initiated.
-If the player chooses 4x4 grid, vector v = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16} will be initiated.
+A vector v (i.e. remaining numbers that are not guessed) = {1, 2, 3, 4, 5, 6, 7, 8, 9} will be initiated.

 int Number_of_terms_of_vector_v = v.size();